SUSTAINABLE ATLANTA ROUNDTABLE (SART)

 Atlanta, GA 30315

 The Sustainable Atlanta Roundtable convenes once a month to discuss the region’s current environmental issues – from water to energy, urban planning to government policy, and much more.
 Members of the audience are encouraged to ask questions, make comments, network, and learn about Atlanta’s current and future opportunities for sustainable development.

 (must present a student id that is current or one that has expired within two years at the door)

 *All prices include AIA credit.

 **If you are using your corporate member discount for the first time, please email firstname.lastname@example.org for assistance.

 Become a Southface Member!
-Make a tax-deductible contribution to Southface and enjoy one free pass to SART, a monthly SART discount, free admission to our Solstice events and many other benefits!
+Make a tax-deductible contribution to Southface and enjoy one free pass to SART, a monthly SART discount, free admission to our Solstice events and many other benefits.

-Online registration closes the day before SART at noon.
+Online registration closes the afternoon before SART.

 For assistance, email email@example.com

 The Sustainable Atlanta Roundtable is brought to you in partnership with the following organizations and professional associations: